HuangJianxjtu/my_opencv_program_libs/README.md

 # my_opencv_program_libs

 It's my program library about opencv.
+You can use those files to test whether opencv is well installed on your Ubuntu computer.

 ## How to check if OpenCV is install on your computer?